 Should I Get the Certificate or an Associate’s Degree?

 A job as a medical assistant will allow you to work in the medical field without dedicating years and years of your life to study and going into hundreds of thousands of dollars of debt.
-But you’re still left with the choice between qualifying as an MA through a certificate or a two-year Associate’s degree.
+But you’re still left with the choice between qualifying as an MA with a diploma or a two-year Associate’s degree.
 How are you supposed to choose?

-What Will I Learn with a Certificate vs. a Medical Assisting Associate’s Degree?
+What Will I Learn with a Diploma vs. a Medical Assisting Associate’s Degree?

-A certificate in medical assisting will qualify you as a certified medical assistant or CMA.
-As a CMA, you’ll be trained in concepts and areas relevant to the field you’ll be entering.
-This will include study in areas such as anatomy, physiology, medical transcription, etc.
+A diploma in medical assisting will help get you started to meet the qualifications to become a certified Medical Assistant.
+Once you have completed a medical assisting diploma program including externship then you can sit for a certification exam.
+You’ll be trained in basic concepts and areas relevant to assisting a physician.
+This will include study in areas such as anatomy, physiology, drawing blood and running EKGs.

 If you go the route of the two-year Associate's degree, you’ll learn similar skills.
-With a two-year degree, there’s a high likelihood that you’ll have to do an internship, where you will have the opportunity to apply your in-class learning to a practical, real-life job.
+With a two-year degree, your get some management training and a more well-rounded general education that could lead to promotion.

-The Bureau of Labor Statistics indicates that, depending on which state you will be working in, you may have to pass a certification course to qualify as a CMA.2 In essence, the certificate is faster.
-Yet, if you choose to go with the Associate's degree, it will enable you to pursue further study should you choose.
+The Bureau of Labor Statistics indicates that, depending on which state you will be working in, you may have to pass a certification exam.
 And with the credentials of an Associate’s degree, there’s a higher likelihood that you’ll be hired.
 Employers like educated employees.
-And employees who go to school, even if only for a couple of years, actually do have an edge on others.
+Employees who choose a more well-rounded education have an edge over their competition.

 See What Independence University Can Offer You